jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's our ancestors in the video, and it should be all of us today too.
 So, if you despise your job, believe in conspiracy theories, worry about climate change, get intimidated by the uber-rich, are scared about COVID-19... fine, you've spotted a problem.

 What are you going to do about it?
-Wait to cast a vote in an election, yello at a TV, or find, fund, make, and use a new tool to solve the problem?
+Wait to cast a vote in an election, yell at a TV, or find, fund, make, and use a new tool to solve the problem?
 What would Harry Potter do?

 You have the power to stand up and solve society's long list of problems.